dmclee/tc_test_proj/README.md

 *How would you improve the deployment of this system?*

 I would add tests and error handling in the code.

-Also, if possible, maybe try to add it to a docker container.
+I would also take more time to improve on the deployment of the code with docker.
+Some improvements are 1) creating a user for the application to access the db, 2) using `.env` files to store values for variables, and 3) deploy a phoenix release instead of just running it using `mix phx.server`.